raoptimus/db-migrator.go/README.md

 The migration file name is automatically generated in the format of <YYMMDD_HHMMSS>_<Name>.<Safe>.<Action>.sql, where
 - <YYMMDD_HHMMSS> refers to the UTC datetime at which the migration creation command is executed.
 - <Name> is the same as the value of the name argument that you provide to the command.
 - <Safe> is the safely sql.
-MIgration will be executed in one transaction.
+Migration will be executed in one transaction.
 - <Action> is the action like up or down.

 ### Applying Migrations